ctnava/rxtechnotes/ref/technician_career.md

   - Track inventory
   - Maintain patient records
   - 📌 You must be fast and accurate with data entry, and know how to navigate error messages, claim rejections, and drug interaction warnings.

-> 🛡️ Never "click through" alerts without reading.
+  - 🛡️ Never "click through" alerts without reading.
 Many systems flag errors, but it's up to you to understand them and alert the pharmacist.

+> 📌 Employers monitor and document performance throughout employment.
+This includes performance reviews, complaints, and comments by your supervisor or other appropriate personnel.
+Most jobs have a probation period during which time the technician is expected to learn certain skill sets. if competency is not met, the technician may receive an extended probabtion period or face dismissal.

 ## 🔬 Scope of Practice